Non-Autoregressive Coarse-to-Fine Video Captioning: Abstract

 \section{Abstract}

-It is encouraged to see that many progresses have been made to bridge videos and natural language.
-However, mainstream video captioning methods depend heavily on autoregressive decoding to generate captions sequentially, raising issues like slow inference speed and the lack of relevant details or diversity in generated descriptions.
-In this paper, we propose a non-autoregressive decoding based model with a coarse-to-fine captioning procedure, i.e., Non-Autoregressive Coarse-to-Fine model, to alleviate these defects.
-In implementations, we employ a bi-directional self-attention based network as our language model for achieving parallelization to speed up inference, based on which we decompose the captioning procedure into two stages, where the model has different focuses.
-Specifically, given that visual words (e.g., nouns and verbs) directly determine the semantic correctness of captions, we design a mechanism of generating visual words to require the model to capture relevant details from videos, which will manifest as a \textit{coarse-grained} sentence ``template''.
-Thereafter, we devise dedicated decoding algorithms that not only fill in the ``template'' with suitable words but also modify inappropriate expressions via iterative refinement to obtain a \textit{fine-grained} description.
-Extensive experiments on two mainstream video captioning benchmarks, i.e., MSVD and MSR-VTT, demonstrate that our approach achieves state-of-the-art performance, generates diverse descriptions, and obtains high inference efficiency. \textit{Our codes will be made publicly available}.
+It is encouraged to see that progress has been made to bridge videos and natural language.
+However, mainstream video captioning methods suffer from slow inference speed due to the sequential manner of autoregressive decoding, and prefer generating generic descriptions due to the insufficient training of visual words (\textit{e.g.}, nouns and verbs) and inadequate decoding paradigm.
+In this paper, we propose a non-autoregressive decoding based model with a coarse-to-fine captioning procedure to alleviate these defects.
+In implementations, we employ a bi-directional self-attention based network as our language model for achieving inference speedup, based on which we decompose the captioning procedure into two stages, where the model has different focuses.
+Specifically, given that visual words determine the semantic correctness of captions, we design a mechanism of generating visual words to not only promote the training of scene-related words but also capture relevant details from videos to construct a \textit{coarse-grained} sentence ``template''.
+Thereafter, we devise dedicated decoding algorithms that fill in the ``template'' with suitable words and modify inappropriate phrasing via iterative refinement to obtain a \textit{fine-grained} description.
+Extensive experiments on two mainstream video captioning benchmarks, \textit{i.e.}, MSVD and MSR-VTT, demonstrate that our approach achieves state-of-the-art performance, generates diverse descriptions, and obtains high inference efficiency.
+Our code is available at \url{https://github.com/yangbang18/Non-Autoregressive-Video-Captioning}.